Home

 Biden fears Putin has no exit strategy from Ukraine

-Body language knowledgeable provides evaluation of Putin's behaviour
+Physique language expert provides evaluation of Putin's behaviour

-Evaluating her story to a "spy novel", Ms Alyokhina advised The New York Times: "I was completely satisfied that I made it, as a result of it was an unpredictable and large kiss-off to the Russian authorities.
+Comparing her story to a "spy novel", Ms Alyokhina advised The New York Occasions: "I used to be pleased that I made it, because it was an unpredictable and large kiss-off to the Russian authorities.

-"I still do not perceive utterly what I've finished."
+"I still do not understand fully what I've finished."

-"Even earlier than, there were questions about how it's united, by what values it is united, and where it is going.
-However now I do not think that may be a query anymore."
+"Even before, there were questions on how it's united, by what values it's united, and the place it is going.
+But now I don't assume that could be a query anymore."

 Leave a Reply